Université de Lorraine endorses the European Charter for Researchers

 > 2017

-Award is granted (European charter + code)
+(European charter and code)

 > 2019

-Internal review for interim assessment
+Internal review assessment

 > 2022